scratchaddons-community/scradd/README.md

 The majority of Scradd is programmed by @RedGuy12 (`cobaltt7` on Discord).
 Thanks to everyone with the `@Scradd Contributor` role in the SA server for help as well!

 Pull requests are welcome if you would like to help contribute.
-However, before coding new features, please discuss it with cobalt, whether that be in an issue here or somewhere on Discord.
-The [issues section](https://github.com/scratchaddons-community/scradd/issues?q=is%3Aissue+is%3Aopen) contains some things I want to happen that you may take up without asking -- just leave a comment saying you’ll do it.
-Please also check the [Contributing Guidelines](/.github/CONTRIBUTING.md) before starting to code for more guidelines to follow.
+Please read through the [Contributing Guidelines](/.github/CONTRIBUTING.md) if you are interested in helping out.

 ### Setup